 Nurses Giving Gifts To Patients

 If you have questions about a gift-giving issue with a patient, or have been contacted by the nursing board, call to schedule a free legal consultation with a nurses attorney, (512) 829-5619.
-Please note that we only help nurses, nursing students, and nursing applicants – with licensing and disciplinary issues.
+Note that the free consultation is ONLY for professional licensing matters.

 As a nurse, your instincts are to care for people and show kindness, and giving a gift to a patient might seem like a natural extension of that benevolence.